winterofcode/2020-Reports/Deep Fusion AI/piyush-thakur.md

 # Overall Experience

 It was really a great experience since this 1 month of Winter of Code, learned a lot from mentors.
 We were actually blessed with the mentors, being so knowledgable and down-to-earth persons.
 Their support and guidance made this project a complete one.
 The peers were great too in their own way, I enjoyed bonding and working with them.
-I loved the whole journey.
+I loved the entire journey.